 The Reference Desk is staffed by librarians to answer your questions and provide information about Air University, the Air Force, MSFRIC collections, resources and services.
 The Reference Desk is staffed during all hours of operation and is located near the main entrance on the first floor.

 You may want to ask reference questions or verify facts.
-For more information, call the Reference Desk at 334-953-2888 or e-mail us.
+For more information, call the Reference Desk at 334-953-2888 or Click here to ask MSFRIC a question.
 We'll be happy to assist you.

 A scanning station can be found in the reference area.